Clinician I/II, HCPC

 UTHealth Harris County Psychiatric Center

-Provides professional case management and clinical therapeutic services in an acute care psychiatric hospital focused on overseeing the care of patients from admissions through discharge.
+Provides professional case management and clinical therapeutic services focused on overseeing the care of patients.

 Location: Harris County Psychiatric Center